Use Case

 Benefits of comprehensive mobile app security testing

-Comprehensive mobile app security testing gives your team full visibility, control, and assurance—without slowing down development.
+Comprehensive mobile app security testing gives your team full visibility, control, and assurance—without slowing down development, providing:

 Full visibility into what you’re actually shipping